saidwivedi/InteractVLM/README.md

 - **2D Human Contact Demo**: Performs 2D contact segmentation directly on the input image using referring segmentation.
 This extends LISA's capabilities for human-object contact detection in 2D space.
 The object name in the image filename serves as the query object for contact estimation.

-- **Object Affordance Demo**: The code expects an object mesh as input.
-The script will automatically render multiple views of the object for affordance prediction.
+- **Object Affordance Demo**: Can work with either object meshes or single images.
+For single images, first use our [Object Retrieval](https://github.com/saidwivedi/Object_Retrieval) pipeline to retrieve the 3D object shape and save it as `object_mesh.obj`, then the script will render multiple views for affordance prediction.

 **Input Modes:**